- Students must meet eligibility criteria as defined by Title 5 and the Chancellor's Office Guidelines

 - Students attending multiple colleges must be attending College of Marin as their primary campus, in order to be eligible for the program

 - Complete a minimum of 3 counseling appointments each semester

 - Maintain a minimum 2.0 grade point average (GPA) each semester

 - Have an updated student education plan (SEP) on file through the upcoming semester

 - Completed no more than 70 units of degree applicable coursework in any combination of post-secondary higher education institutions

-- Students may be allowed to appeal more than one time if the circumstances regarding the failure to meet the program standards are medical or catastrophic.
-The Director will make the final determination for appeal eligibility.
+- Students may be allowed to remain on Provisional Status for more than one semester and/or complete an EOPS Success Plan more than one time if the circumstances regarding the failure to meet program standards are medical or catastrophic in nature.
+The Director will make the final determination for eligibility.

 Three Mandatory Counseling Appointments

 - First appointment must be with an EOPS or SAS counselor only

 - Mandatory counseling appointments can occur within a reasonable amount of time either before or after the semester.
 However, appointments from the previous semester cannot be counted towards the requirement for the current semester